 Science, Technology and Research Scholars (STARS) encourages interest in scientific research careers by pairing outstanding high school students with Converse faculty for long-term, in-depth science and technology projects.
 High school students are individually mentored in one of the Converse laboratories in biology, biochemistry, psychology and computer science.
-During the 2016-2017 academic year, a research grant supporting the STARS program expanded the project areas to include the humanities and arts.

 In addition to mentored research projects, STARS have the opportunity to: